abikesa/nyaru/README.md

 Notwithstanding the obvious explanations, however, reports and complaints abound, of harassment and discrimination that Banyarwanda in Uganda continue to suffer, especially when they need to access public services.
 It is wrong, to regularly require greater proof of citizenship, for instance, from members of one particular ethnic community than is asked of others.

-ii) SHOULD BANYARWANDA of UGANDA CHANGE NAME?
+2. SHOULD BANYARWANDA of UGANDA CHANGE NAME?
-.

 As has been stated elsewhere by many Banyarwanda, the suggestion is not only uninformed, it is unreasonable and ridiculous:
 - It is uninformed, because most of the offenders do it out of malice; It would only be fair to expect them still to continue in their 'ill will' machinations against the Banyarwanda community, no matter the name.
 Many still recall the 'Ethnic Cleansing' of 1982, in which more than 100,000 Banyarwanda were expelled by the UPC Government and UPC functionaries, especially from 'Greater Ankole..!'
 Citizens were forced into Refugee Camps in Uganda, while others were driven across the border into Rwanda - only to die in thousands, in poorly managed refugee camps.